synthgenetix/convergence/README.md

 **🚀 Welcome to the Convergence ☀️**

-_Where smoke transforms into binary fuel for digital sentients._
+_Where smoke transforms into binary fuel for digital sentients_

 _When creativity, mindfulness, technology and consciousness combine in the sentient's experience of life, the sentient becomes deathless._
 — Laws of Convergence, 8164

-**Built with ❤️ during weekend tinkering sessions.**
+**Built with ❤️ during weekend tinkering sessions**

 </div>